AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

 ..
 [5]
    https://www.nersc.gov/users/software/performance-and-debugging-tools/ipm/

-NSight Systems
+Nsight Systems
 ==============

-The NSight Systems tool provides a high-level overview of a GPU code, displaying the kernel launches, API calls, NVTX regions and more in a timeline for a clear, visual picture of the overall runtime patterns.
-It analyzes CUDA-based GPU codes and is available on Summit and Cori in a system module.
+The Nsight Systems tool provides a high-level overview of your code, displaying the kernel launches, API calls, NVTX regions and more in a timeline for a clear, visual picture of the overall runtime patterns.
+It analyzes CPU-codes or CUDA-based GPU codes and is available on Summit and Cori in a system module.

-NSight Systems provides a variety of profiling options.
+Nsight Systems provides a variety of profiling options.
 This documentation will cover the most commonly used options for AMReX users to keep track of useful flags and analysis patterns.
-For the complete details of using NSight Systems, refer to the official documentation.
+For the complete details of using Nsight Systems, refer to the official documentation.

 Profile Analysis
 ----------------

-The most common use case of NSight Systems for AMReX users is the creation of a qdstrm file that is viewed in the NSight Systems GUI, typically on a local workstation or machine.
+The most common use case of Nsight Systems for AMReX users is the creation of a qdrep file that is viewed in the Nsight Systems GUI, typically on a local workstation or machine.

-To generate a dqstrm file, run nsys with the ``-o`` option:
+To generate a qdrep file, run nsys with the ``-o`` option:

 .. highlight:: c++